 The Baby Shark song is well-loved by children, parents, and teachers everywhere.
 With images of Baby Shark, his family members, and his sea animals friends to color, kids won’t be able to get enough of this silly family of sharks.

 Kids can create their Baby Shark artwork with crayons, color pencils, markers, or whatever supplies you have at home.
-For best results, print the Baby Shark drawings on regular sheets of 8.5 x 11 inch paper and let their imaginations go while they practice fine motor skills.

 The cute patterns are easy coloring activities since the Baby Shark shapes are simple with wide open spaces that kids can add simple touches and customize these new images.

-4 Free Printable Baby Shark Coloring Pages
+4 Baby Shark Coloring Pages to Download & Print for Free

 There are four different designs in our Baby Shark coloring book featuring the shark family characters: